vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

   while recipe analysis may depend on executed driver state.
 Preserve that distinction when considering a shared replacement for format reference sets.
 - Keep future instrument selection distinct from sounding-voice state when simplifying export preparation.
+The review follow-up above now preserves that distinction through native-portamento fragments and used-only banks.
-Continuation checks now serve variants and synth usage as well as MIDI pitch-bend linking.
-A program change during a linked voice still needs care: native portamento starts physical notes while pitch-bend rendering retains one.
-Preserve bend-base inheritance after portamento splits and the existing cancellation, onset, lane, and predecessor rules when simplifying this further.
+  Preserve bend-base inheritance after portamento splits and the existing cancellation, onset, lane, and predecessor rules in further simplification.
 - SonyPS2 still approximates key/velocity-dependent regions during scanning
   under a 3,000-region budget chosen for SF2 table limits.
 Moving this policy to export needs a source-neutral representation of that response; merely